accessibilitywars/zaw2/content/builds/alac-hybrid-tempest.md

 #### Pitfalls and Special Roles
 1. Just in case the other healer has 2k toughness and you are considering, Tempest in general does not perform as a better hand kite than other alternatives.
 You have to change a lot of things in the build which is outside the scope of this guide.
 2. You need to sacrifice a lot to be able do significant condi cleanses.
-It isn't a great performer on slothasor.
+It is viable but isn't a great performer on slothasor.
 3. The reflects on elementalist can be a little janky on Matthias.
 I recommend sticking to the tradition of using mesmers and guardians.

 ## Videos
 #### DPS benchmark (18k)
 {{ youtube(id="uydaDvc9xZI") }}
 This bench is done with only birthday cake and Karakosa Relic and no infusions/utilities.
-You may use fractal relic, utilities and infusions to easily punch above 20k DPS.
+In low pressure fights, you may use fractal relic, utilities and infusions to easily punch above 20k DPS.

 #### OLC demo - Explanatory Video
 {{ youtube(id="bCPk1Cz5AW8") }}